MaggieLi1111/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+It is an open source library.
+It solves the propblem of having to build multiple different components.
+You can build a component and use it over and over agian.

 1. Describe component state.

+It is a function, or a property that has smaller bits to it that chain or link on to itself to create dry reusable code.

 1. Describe props.

+It is data that is being passed down through the component.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+A side effect is anything that affects something outside the scope of the function being executed.
+Fetching data from an API, timers, logging, and manually manipulating the DOM are all examples of side effects.
+ Side effect allows us to pull data or change data when the component props get changed or used.
+Allowing for a interactive web page.